t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_CDB_layout_format_1.md

 As a result of the volume's layout, it is not necessary to store the cypher or hash algorithm used for en/decryption anywhere.
-Nor is it necessary to prompt the user for this information since during mounting a FreeOTFE formatted volume, this information can be determined dynamically by attempting the mount using all possible combinations of installed hash/cypher in conjunction with the check hash.
+Nor is it necessary to prompt the user for this information since during mounting a DoxBox formatted volume, this information can be determined dynamically by attempting the mount using all possible combinations of installed hash/cypher in conjunction with the check hash.

 </p>